leadercxn/sdk-linux/components/parson/README.md

 }
 ```

-##Contributing
+## Contributing

 I will always merge *working* bug fixes.
-However, if you want to add something to the API,
+However, if you want to add something new to the API, please create an "issue" on github for this first so we can discuss if it should end up in the library before you start implementing it.
-I *won't* merge it without prior discussion.
 Remember to follow parson's code style and write appropriate tests.

-##License
+## My other projects
+* [ape](https://github.com/kgabis/ape) - simple programming language implemented in C library
+* [kgflags](https://github.com/kgabis/kgflags) - easy to use command-line flag parsing library
+* [agnes](https://github.com/kgabis/agnes) - header-only NES emulation library

+## License
 [The MIT License (MIT)](http://opensource.org/licenses/mit-license.php)